 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 New Castle usually gets its water from the Ashokan Reservoir via the Catskill Aqueduct.
 This aqueduct is also used to provide drinking water to millions of New York City residents.
 The New York City Department of Environmental Protection (DEP) has begun a multi-year project to repair the century-old Catskill Aqueduct.
-This project requires DEP to shut down the Catskill Aqueduct for 10 weeks.
-As a result of this work, New Castle’s water source will change in early-mid December.
+This project requires DEP to shut down the Catskill Aqueduct for 15 weeks.
+As a result of this work, New Castle’s water source will change as of October 1.
 During the shutdown, we will get our water via the New Croton Aqueduct, which draws from the Croton Reservoir.

 Show All Answers

-DEP shut down the Catskill Aqueduct in early-November, and it will be out of service through the end of January 2020.
-As a result, New Castle’s water source will switch to the Croton Reservoir in early-mid December.
-The Catskill Aqueduct rehabilitation project began in 2018, and similar 10 week shutdowns are planned in 2020 and 2021.
+DEP will shut down the Catskill Aqueduct as of October 1, 2021, and it will be out of service through mid-January 2022.
+As a result, New Castle’s water source will switch to the Croton Reservoir as of Friday, October 1, 2021.
+The Catskill Aqueduct rehabilitation project began in 2018, a similar 10 week shutdown occurred in 2020 and another is planned for 2022.

 Some people may detect a difference in the taste of their water because it is coming from a different source.
 Waters coming from the Ashokan and Croton Reservoirs are exposed to different kinds of bedrock, minerals, and other natural features, which can cause them to taste slightly different.